Alcoholic beverages in Japan, Sake and Shochu

 Tokkuri filled with sake are put in hot water to heat up before serving.

-Then, the tokkuri is served to you.
+After that, the tokkuri is served to you.

 Pour into small shallow cups (It is called Choko) and drink.